mrafee113/kubespray-vagrant/README.md

     - web links
         - `kubespray_github_url="https://github.com/kubernetes-sigs/kubespray.git"`
         - `kubespray_release_version="v2.22.1"`
+            - If you want to change this from the default of the repo, you have to be very careful.
+The commands in `playbooks-edit.sh` modify the contents of the git repo based on this version of kubespray.
+        - `debian_repo_url`: this url will be used in `/etc/apt/sources.list` as the default repo for apt
+    - registry
+        - `registry_common_name` and `registry_hostname` will be used in node's `/etc/hosts` and for deploying the host's docker registry.

 Also these directories will be created if they don't already exist:
 - `assets_dir`